ggarcz1/bank_atm/README.md

 3. MFA or email to reset password
 4. Log IP Address that has logon to the website
 5. Lockout counter for brute force logon attempts
-6. check for potential SQL injections via the logs
+6. check for potential SQL injections via the logs (SQLMap)